The purpose-performance connection: how to build high-performing teams

 4. Instil a sense of ownership instead of avoiding accountability

-5. Shift to self-actualising from inattention to results
+5. Shift from inattention to results to self-actualising

 Create an environment where team members are deeply engaged with results.
 Define Key Performance Indicators (KPIs) and individual contributions to these indicators.
 Encourage regular, measurable goal-setting, including both role-related and career-oriented objectives.
 Ask team members about their priorities and how you can support them.
-Help individuals connect their goals to the broader business objectives.
+Help your people connect their goals to the broader business objectives.
 Foster an achievement style that involves setting clear, strategic goals while challenging team members to stretch their abilities.

 Putting the purpose-performance connection into action